-Institut für Theoretische Chemie, Universität Ulm, D-89069 Ulm, Germany
+Institut für Theoretische Chemie, Universität Ulm, D-89069 Ulm, Germany (Received 15 November 2006; published 17 May 2007)

-A recent scanning tunneling microscopy study by Mitsui et al. (Nature 422, 705 (2003)) challenged the well-accepted picture based on early studies of Langmuir that an ensemble of at least two empty, catalytically active sites is required for the dissociative adsorption; instead, aggregates of three or more vacancies should be necessary.
+A recent scanning tunneling microscopy study by Mitsui et al. [Nature (London) 422, 705 (2003)] challenged the well-accepted picture based on early studies of Langmuir that an ensemble of at least two empty, catalytically active sites is required for the dissociative adsorption; instead, aggregates of three or more vacancies should be necessary.
 We have performed the first ab initio molecular dynamics study of the adsorption dynamics on a precovered surface providing detailed insights into the coverage dependence of the adsorption probability.
 The simulations show that there is no need to refine the Langmuirian picture: A dimer vacancy is still sufficient to dissociate hydrogen provided the kinetic energy of the molecules is large enough to overcome the relatively small adsorption barrier.
 In addition, we elucidate further aspects of the dissociation dynamics at precovered surfaces.